maxrave-dev/SimpMusic/README.md

 [![Latest release](https://img.shields.io/github/v/release/maxrave-dev/SimpMusic)](https://github.com/maxrave-dev/SimpMusic/releases)
 [![Downloads](https://img.shields.io/github/downloads/maxrave-dev/SimpMusic/total)](https://github.com/maxrave-dev/SimpMusic/releases)

+> **Warning**
+>
+>This app is in beta stage, so it may have many bugs and make it crash.
+If you find any bug, please create an issue or contact me via email.

 ## Features
 - Play music from YouTube Music or YouTube free without ads in the background
 - Browsing Home, Charts, Moods & Genre with YouTube Music data